drimran87/submission-to-NCBI-using-Aspera-connect-command-line/README.md

 1. Go to the [SRA Submission Portal](https://submit.ncbi.nlm.nih.gov/subs/sra/) and click **New Submission**.
 2. Verify your credentials and click **Continue**.
 3. Complete all required information and metadata files.
+4. Select FTP aspera option for uploading raw sequencing files and click on ```Request preload folder```

 ## 2. Connect to Aspera-connect